 - Log in to ASR Online Filing with your FCC Registration Number (FRN) and password.

-- Select the purpose MD - Modification of a Antenna Structure Registration and click on the Continue button.
+- On the Antenna Structure Registration Dashboard click on the drop-down arrow on the More Actions button.

 Note: If your application requires environmental notice, you will need to sign and submit the application both when you complete Part I prior to environmental notice and again when you return to the application to complete Part 2.